fairdataihub/SODA-for-SPARC/README.md

 <!-- ABOUT -->
 ## About

 Software for Organizing Data Automatically (SODA) is a computer software intended to facilitate the data organization and submission process for [SPARC](https://commonfund.nih.gov/sparc) investigators.
 It is built such that users can accomplish all the [requirements to submit a SPARC dataset](https://docs.sparc.science/submit_data.html) rapidly through a single interface.
-Morevover, requirements have been broken down into easy to perform steps and automation has been integrated to reduces users' effort to a bare minimum during each step, sometimes to just a single click.
+Moreover, requirements have been broken down into easy to perform steps and automation has been integrated to reduces users' effort to a bare minimum during each step, sometimes to just a single click.

 ## Downloading SODA
 SODA is distributed as an easy to install software for: